thatcosmonaut/GGJ2024/README.md

 In December 2024, Evan upgraded the code to use the latest version of MoonWorks.
 This now serves as a decent example of a small but complete game that uses the MoonWorks framework.

+You will need to run the ContentBuilderUI project first.
+This will generate the content files necessary to build and run the game.

 ## Licenses

 ROLL AND CASH: GROCERY LORDS is released under multiple licenses, contained in the licenses folder.